AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 ### Section 5: Lab 2 Content

 Now we have an application running in 2 clusters, but no one externally can reach it.
-If you will recall, Rancher K3s ships with Traefik as it's Ingress Controller and the Ingress controllers whole job is to expose HTTP and HTTPS traffic externally to the cluster.
+If you will recall, Rancher K3s ships with Traefik as its Ingress Controller and the Ingress controllers whole job is to expose HTTP and HTTPS traffic externally to the cluster.

 Let's create an Ingress rule on each cluster to point to the `frontend` service.